MattPahuta/password-generator-app/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 Styling the range input slider for consitent appearance across browsers was a challenge with this project that I was not prepared for.
 Hoo boy, I spent hours trying different methods and deciding on which approach to take.
 Eventually, I settled on a CSS-only approach as I wanted to avoid using JavaScript to style elements as much as possible.
+The CSS is pretty complex (for me) and took a while to grasp, and honestly going a JS route may have been simpler, but it was an interesting detor nonetheless.